Raven Wilkinson: Early life and training

+Career

 Ballet Russe de Monte Carlo

-Wilkinson advanced to the position of soloists in her second season with Ballet Russe and remained with the group for six years.
+Wilkinson advanced to the position of soloist in her second season with Ballet Russe and remained with the group for six years.
 She performed with the company across the U.S., routinely dancing the waltz solo in Les Sylphides.
 Her repertoire also included roles in Ballet Imperial, Le Beau Danube, Capriccio Espagnol, Gaîté Parisienne, Giselle, Graduation Ball, Harlequinade, Swan Lake, and Variations Classiques.

 As an African American, she faced many difficulties while on tour, particularly in the segregated South.
 When the troupe stayed in "whites only" hotels, Wilkinson kept her race a secret.
 She later told an interviewer, "I didn't want to put the company in danger, but also never wanted to deny what I was.
 If someone questioned me directly, I couldn't say, 'No, I'm not black.'"

 For two years, things went well.
 Because there were many foreign dancers in the company, including a number of South Americans, her skin color was not an issue.
 In 1957, however, she was barred from staying with the troupe when an Atlanta, Georgia, hotel owner asked her outright if she was black.
 Wilkinson refused to lie and was sent away in a "colored" taxi to a "colored motel."

 As word of Wilkinson's racial identity spread, discrimination became increasingly problematic in both her personal and professional life.
-Denham forbid her from dancing in certain locations and sent her ahead to safer cities on the tour.
+Denham forbade her from dancing in certain locations and sent her ahead to safer cities on the tour.
 Ultimately, one of the company's ballet mistresses told her she would not go any further in her ballet career and should leave to start a school of African dance.
 Exhausted by years of discrimination, as well as the belief that the financially stressed troupe had become old-fashioned, Wilkinson left the company in 1961.

 Between ballet companies

 Following her departure from Ballet Russe, Wilkinson auditioned for several U.S.-based ballet companies, including New York City Ballet, American Ballet Theatre, and the Metropolitan Opera Ballet.
 But, she was not accepted.
 Disheartened, she stopped dancing for two years.
 Wilkinson worked briefly in customer service for a New York department store.
-Then, because she had always been attracted to the spiritual life, she joined an Anglican convent in Fond du Lac, Wisconsin.
+Then, because she had always been attracted to the spiritual life, she joined an Anglican convent of the Sisterhood of the Holy Nativity in Fond du Lac, Wisconsin.
 She stayed for only six months as she soon realized she had been given a great gift she had not used to its fullest.
 She returned to ballet classes, and not long after, to performing when and where she could.